-Caesar salad traditionally contains many ingredients that are not health-promoting, mainly eggs, cheese, oil, salt, anchovies, and oil-soaked croutons.
-This recipe shows that you can still enjoy all the great flavors of this beloved salad in good health.
+Caesar salad is traditionally made with many ingredients that are not particularly health-promoting, mainly eggs, cheese, oil, salt, anchovies, and oil-soaked croutons.
+This recipe shows that you can still enjoy the tangy, sweet flavors of this beloved salad in good health.

 - For the salad:

 - 1 large head romaine lettuce (about ¾ pound), coarsely chopped

 - 1 medium red bell pepper, seeded and chopped (about 1½ cups)